 Technical and management review of the proposals will occur during the 3 months following the deadline for this announcement.
-Initiation of approved RSA project activities should begin early in the 2014 or 2015 calendar years, as determined by the proposed statement of work January 1, 2014 should be used as the proposed start date on proposals for 2014 and January 1, 2015 should be used as the proposed start date on proposals for 2015, unless otherwise directed by the Program Officer.
+Initiation of approved RSA project activities should begin early in the 2015 calendar year for most projects.
+January 1, 2015, should be used as the proposed start date on proposals, unless otherwise directed by the Program Officer.

-- VI.
-Award Administration Information - A. Award Notices
+VI.
+Award Administration Information

+A. Award Notices

-Successful applicants will receive notification that their application has been recommended for selection to the NOAA Grants Management Division.
+Successful applicants will receive notification that their applications have been recommended for selection to the NOAA Grants Management Division.
 This notification is not an authorization to begin project operations.
 Official notification of selection, signed by the NOAA Grants Officer, is the authorizing document that allows a project to begin.
-Notifications will be issued to the Authorizing Official and the Principal Investigator of the project.
+Notifications will be issued to the authorizing official and the principal investigator of the project.
 Successful and unsuccessful applicants may be notified either electronically or in writing.